scanoss/scanoss-engine/README.md

 To initiate SCANOSS using the sample Knowledge Base [test-kb](https://github.com/scanoss/test-kb), follow these steps:

-1. Clone this repository and execute the `start.sh` script.
+1. Clone this repository

     ```sh
     git clone https://github.com/scanoss/scanoss-engine
+    ```

+2. Execute the `start.sh` script.
+This script pulls our test Knowledge Base (~40GB uncompressed) containing example components and starts the SCANOSS container.

+    ```sh
     cd scanoss-engine/
     ./start.sh
     ```

+    Notes:
+    - The example KB will be downloaded in the `./ldb` folder and the download will be skipped if the `ldb` folder exists.
-    This script pulls a test Knowledge Base containing several example components and starts the SCANOSS container.
-The API is configured to listen on port 5443.
+    - The API is configured to listen on port 5443.
+    - Please review the script for further reference.

-2. Test your environment by running a scan request using the [Python CLI](https://github.com/scanoss/scanoss.py):
+3. Test your environment by running a scan request using the [Python CLI](https://github.com/scanoss/scanoss.py):

     ```sh
     curl -LO https://github.com/madler/zlib/raw/master/inflate.c
     scanoss-py scan --apiurl http://localhost:5443/api/scan/direct inflate.c
     ```

+    If the scan was successfull, you will receive the match output.

 ## Customization